Video: What Would You Do: Waitress berates Hispanic couple for speaking Spanish

 -

-Now Playing: What Would You Do: Mom and Dad separate as dad comes out gay
+Now Playing: What Would You Do: Woman's friend and husband object to her having a baby in her 40s

 -

-Now Playing: What Would You Do: Laptop stolen right before your eyes
+Now Playing: What Would You Do: Minors ask others to buy them e-cigarettes

 -